b005t3r/Resin3DPrinterCalibrationSuite/README.md

 # Peg of Calibration: Exposure Time Calibration for Dimensional Accuracy

-The Peg of Calibration model consists of many calibration features for determining, primarily, the correct exposure time for dimensional accuracy, as well as the resin’s tensile strength and detail reproduction at that exposure time.
+The Peg of Calibration model includes several calibration features for determining the correct exposure time for dimensional accuracy, as well as the resin’s tensile strength and detail reproduction at that exposure time.

 ![Peg of Calibration model](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/long_raft.jpg)